KatieAlleena/Stone-Parchment-Blade/README.md

 Parchment covers Stone
 Blade slices Paper

 On launch, click your choice!
-The computer will pick something random and you'll be informed if you've won, lost or tied that round.
+The computer will pick something random.
+You'll be informed if you've won, lost or tied that round.

 On a win, you get 1 point.
 On a lose, the CPU gets 1 point.